singhgautam7/GCP-PDE-preparation---GRS/study_material/data_processing_and_pipelines.md

  - Async processing
  - Messages are persisted in message store until they are delivered and acknowledged by subscribers
  - When message is ack, it is removed from subscription's message queue
+ - The only scenario for real time (in the 4 presented) is the use of pub/sub with push.
  - How to Deduplicate:
 	 - Duplicates can happen when endpoint is not acknowledging messages.
 	 - Maintain a DB to store hash value for each entry.